 Yorke Peninsula

 Say it with us—free camping.
 All the best things in life are free and when it comes to Tiparra Rocks, this gem really doesn’t disappoint.
-You’ll be able to set up shop right beside the ocean with front seats to a glorious and interrupted night sky filled with all the stars.
+You’ll be able to set up shop right beside the ocean with front seats to a glorious and interrupted night sky filled with stars.

 Distance: two-hour drive from Adelaide